HeatherAn/recommended-coding-practices/19-Code-Errors.md

 ### Assertions

 An assertion is a statement that **something must be true at a certain point** in a program.
-An assertion that is not satisfied, it is indicative of an error (a.k.a. bug) in the program.
+An assertion that is not satisfied, it is indicative of an error (bug) in the code.
 When you first start writing the code, add assertions to it as an intrinsic part of functions (and methods).

 In general assertions fall into three categories: